ArnaudBan/widget-embed-latest-tweets/readme.txt

 1. Upload `/widget-embed-latest-tweets/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Visit the option page "Plugins->Widget Embed Latest Tweet" and follow the instructions
-3. Go to the Widget page, drag and drop the "Widget embed lastest Tweets" widget where you want it to show
+4. Go to the Widget page, drag and drop the "Widget embed lastest Tweets" widget where you want it to show
-4. Enter at least your Twitter username
+5. Enter at least your Twitter username

 == Frequently Asked Questions ==